Jamal135/word-analysis/readme.md

 ## Single Arguments:

 Given the provided arguments, we are calculating the most likely next letter given the word is five characters long, this letter is in the fifth position, and the previous two letters were "ba".
-In this case, "ba" must form the third and four letter (in that order) of any word for it to be included in the probability calculation.
+In this case, "ba" must form the third and fourth letters (in that order) of any word for it to be included in the probability calculation.
 Additionally, that word must be exactly five characters long.
 Note: position starts at zero, so the fourth position is the fifth character.

 ```python
 word_analysis([5], [4], ["ba"])